 The main entrance to Glacier Park is the West Glacier Entrance – located just outside the town of West Glacier, MT.
 This Glacier National Park Entrance is open 24 hours a day all year around.
 It gives you access to the Going-To-The-Sun Road from the west side of Glacier Park.
-The Going-To-The-Sun Road opens up mid June (depending on completion of snow removal) and stay open through mid October (depending on the arrival of snow).
+The Going-To-The-Sun Road opens up mid June (depending on completion of snow removal) and stays open through mid October (depending on the arrival of snow).

-The Glacier National Park Headquarters are located just outside the West Glacier Entrance and the Apgar Visitor Center is located just inside this entrance.
+The Glacier National Park Headquarters are located just outside the West Glacier Entrance, and the Apgar Visitor Center is located just inside this entrance.
 Other points of interest located near this entrance are the village of Apgar, Lake McDonald – the largest glacial lake in Glacier Park, and Lake McDonald Lodge – one of the earliest lodges in Glacier Park built in the early 1900’s.

 Camas Creek Entrance

-You can access Glacier Park 24 hours a day all year around through this gate but is open for vehicular travel from about mid June through mid October depending on snow cover.
+You can access Glacier Park 24 hours a day all year around through this gate but is only open for vehicular travel from mid June through mid October depending on snow cover.
 You can access the Going-To-The-Sun Road from this gate by traveling along the Camas Creek Road to the Apgar Visitor Center.

 Saint Mary Entrance

 The main entrance on the east side of Glacier National Park is the Saint Mary Entrance.
 This entrance is open 24 hours a day all year around but only open to vehicular traffic from about mid May through mid October depending on snow cover.
 To access this Glacier Park Entrance, you will travel north on Hwy 89 for 30 miles from Browning, MT to the town of Saint Mary, MT, the entrance is located just west of Saint Mary.